m0rt1c/search-cloudwatch/README.md

 ```

+### 2. Online (NOT WORKING AND UNSUPPORTED)
+* Will run log insight queries on aws services
+* Will not download files
+* There is a maximum of allowed parallel queries online set by aws
+* You need to wait for the query to complete to see the results
+* Each time you run the script aws needs to recompute the query search
+* If the query times out or the connection fails all the progress will be lost

-## Online Mode Output
+#### Online Mode Output
-The tool will create the following files and direcories inside `OUT_DIRECOTRY`.
-The tool output will printed on the stdout and in `local-scan.FORMAT` file, in this case `FORMAT` is json.
+The tool will create the following files and directories inside `OUT_DIRECOTRY`.
+The tool output will printed on the std out and in `local-scan.FORMAT` file, in this case `FORMAT` is json.
 ```tree
 .
 ├── <profile>